13 Tips to Improve Your Return Policy & Prevent Chargebacks (with Examples!)

 How Do Return Policies Impact Chargebacks?

-The card networks (Mastercard, Visa, etc.) have very detailed regulations for payment disputes.
+The card brands (Mastercard, Visa, etc.) have very detailed regulations for payment disputes.
 One requirement is that cardholders should try to resolve their issues with merchants directly before initiating chargebacks.

 That means an easy-to-understand, user-friendly return policy is vitally important.